For full information about the student visa application please see the website of the Ministry of Interior of the Czech Republic.

 - Transcript from Register of Criminal Records verifying that the applicant has no criminal record

 - Travel medical insurance for an amount of at least 60,000 EUR, covering the territory of the Czech Republic

 - A valid passport

-Please consult your local Czech Embassy for details on the visa application and read the instructions on filling in the application properly.
+Please note that some documents must be translated into Czech language by a translator with an official stamp.
+Please contact the local Czech Embassy/Consulate for details on the visa application and read the instructions on filling in the application properly.
 If you plan to travel in the Schengen area, make sure you apply for the correct type of visa.

 If you are a non – EU student and you don’t stay in university dormitory, you will be obliged to register at the Foreign Police within 3 working days upon your arrival in Prague.